-Under its umbrella, all other strategies now feed into this document and a common approach has been adopted to the development of new or revised policy and strategy.
-The Borough Strategy priorities drive the Council's delivery plan and business planning process, ensuring that meaningful and measurable plans exist across the organisation to deliver the priorities and outcomes.
-These outcomes and associated indicators are defined within the Performance Framework 2024-2025 (see Section 5).
+Under its umbrella, all other strategies now feed into this document and a common approach has been adopted to new or revised policy and strategy, through the Council's Strategy Development Framework.
+The Borough Strategy priorities drive the Council's performance framework, delivery plan and business planning process, ensuring that meaningful and measurable plans exist across the organisation to deliver the priorities and outcomes.
+St Helens Core 20 are the key deliverables agreed by Cabinet that will be prioritised and actioned over the course of 2025-2026.
+For further information on the outcomes and associated indicators defined within the Council's Performance Framework (see Section 5).